-Section 3.2(2) NPS-FM 2020 states every regional Council must give effect to Te Mana o te Wai.
+Section 3.2(2) National Policy Statement for Freshwater Management 2020 states every regional Council must give effect to Te Mana o te Wai.
 This will have implications on how the Water Supply Activity is managed and will likely impact water takes and discharges in the future.
 There is a lot of uncertainty around how and when Te Mana o te Wai will be implemented across New Zealand and the Council will work with the Government and our treaty partners to better understand and implement Te Mana o te Wai.